RuinExplorer/z_file_based_popsel/README.md

 # z_file_based_popsel
 Procedures to allow creation and population of a Banner POPSEL from an externally loaded spreadsheet.

+## New JOBSUB Processes

-##ZGPPSEL - Load POPSEL from file
+- ZGPPSEL - Load POPSEL from file
-##ZGPPURG - Purge POPSEL
+- ZGPPURG - Purge POPSEL

 ###Building a new POPSEL

-*Start with INB form GLRSLCT to define a new POPSEL if it doesn't already exist.
+- Start with INB form GLRSLCT to define a new POPSEL if it doesn't already exist.
-*Application is an organizational area, like a module.
+- Application is an organizational area, like a module.
 For this example we will use STUDENT.
-*The Selection ID if a unique identifier/title for this specific POPSEL, lets use 'BATCH_UPDATE_ADVISORS *The selection description is an admittedly short description, in this case 'students to update advisors' *Now because we are going to manually load, we can ignore the POPSEL Rules.
+- The Selection ID if a unique identifier/title for this specific POPSEL, lets use 'BATCH_UPDATE_ADVISORS
+- The selection description is an admittedly short description, in this case 'students to update advisors'
+- Now because we are going to manually load, we can ignore the POPSEL Rules.
-*Save the new record.
+- Save the new record.

 ###Anatomy of a POPSEL